-PURE offers travelers the tools necessary to facilitate hotel and entertainment accommodations online; particularly in the 'emerging' destination markets of Central America and the Caribbean.
-This allows Pure to extend its services to clients operating in areas not yet saturated with hotels, entertainment venues, nor other online booking engine services (or OTA's) - putting PURE in a 'first movers' category position in the Central American and Latin countries of the Caribbean marketplace.
+PURE offers travelers the tools necessary to facilitate hotel and entertainment accommodations online; particularly in the 'emerging' destination markets of Central America and the Latin countries of the Caribbean.
+This allows Pure to extend its services to clients operating in areas not yet saturated with hotels, entertainment venues, nor other online booking engine services (or OTA's) - putting PURE in a 'first movers' category position in its marketplace.